Sex and taxes: A Seattle tax preparer is intimate with both

 Phone sex operators, a solitary lot who usually work from home as independent contractors, often use message boards to connect with others in the business.
 And that was where St. Kitts spotted tax questions that needed answering.

-Soon, she was getting requests for tax help from other phone sex operators, “because they’re in Iowa and they can’t go to their H&R Block (HRB.N) next door because their friends and family are there.”
+Soon, she was getting requests for tax help from other phone sex operators, “because they’re in Iowa and they can’t go to their H&R Block next door because their friends and family are there.”

 Sex workers, who tend to be women serving heterosexual men, can be challenging for tax preparers.